 Funding and Financial Support

 All students admitted to the program are offered graduate fellowships that provide a competitive 12-month stipend, and cover the costs of tuition and other fees.
-Support is guaranteed for four years subject to satisfactory academic progress.
+Support is guaranteed for five years subject to satisfactory academic progress.